Director of Preservation Services

 Our Upcoming Events

-New Haven Preservation Trust offers a wide range of tours, lectures, and workshops throughout the year, which all are welcome to attend.
+New Haven Preservation Trust offers a range of tours and lectures throughout the year, which all are welcome to attend.
+Many of these events are held online.

 Tax Credits for the Rehabilitation of Historic Homes